Kani Department

 Kani Department is a department of Worodougou Region in Woroba District, Ivory Coast.
-In 2021, its population was 131,428 and its seat is the settlement of Kani.
-The sub-prefectures of the department are Djibrosso, Fadiadougou, Kani, and Morondo.
+In 2021, its population was 131,428, and its seat was the settlement of Kani.
+The department’s sub-prefectures are Djibrosso, Fadiadougou, Kani, and Morondo.

 History

 Kani Department was created in 2009 as a second-level subdivision via a split-off from Séguéla Department.
 At its creation, it was part of Worodougou Region.

 In 2011, districts were introduced as new first-level subdivisions of Ivory Coast.
 At the same time, regions were reorganised and became second-level subdivisions and all departments were converted into third-level subdivisions.
 At this time, Kani Department remained part of the retained Worodougou Region in the new Woroba District.